 Saturday 6th July, 2-5pm at the Lecture Theatre, St Laurence School, Bradford on Avon

 The following presentations will be given:Digging up Bradford on Avon – problems and possibilities: Roy Canham.
 Wild West frontier town – Bradford in the politics of Wessex and Mercia: Martyn...
 Read More

 Bradford on Avon Museum has been successful in a bid for an award from the Heritage Lottery Fund’s “All Our Stories” round of grants.
-With the HLF funding and support, community groups like ours will carry out activities that help people explore, share and celebrate their local...Read More
+With the HLF funding and support, community groups like ours will carry out activities that help...Read More

 Although whole buildings of the middle ages stand in and around Bradford, so far very little from the medieval period has come to Bradford on Avon Museum.
 Less than from the New Stone Age (Neolithic ) and much less than from the Roman Period!

 This piece of stone is a part...Read More